Using Cursor for Code Reviews

 Alien: Romulus

 I’ve written before about the creative bankruptcy that fuels the Disney engine.
-Whether driven by cynicism or fear, it’s become clear the Disney won’t let any of its properties stand on their own legs.
+Whether driven by cynicism or fear, it’s become clear that Disney won’t let any of its properties stand on their own legs.
 Instead, they need to be propped up by references, homages, allusions, self-awareness, or multiverses.

 I grew up watching and loving the Alien movies, and have always enjoyed the installments that tried something new.
 A franchise doesn’t need to be a formula.
 It can be a framework.
 I was really looking forward to Alien: Romulus, despite all my instincts warning me to temper my expectations instincts I should have listened to.

-Spoilers ahead1, so reader beware.
+Spoilers ahead12, so reader beware.

 Continue reading